-The compiler/compiler library provides the functionality of mzc for compilation to bytecode and via C, but through a Racket API.
+The compiler/compiler library provides the functionality of raco make for compilation to bytecode, but through a Racket API.

-9.4.1 Bytecode Compilation
+11.3.1 Bytecode Compilation

 Supplying just expr returns a compiler that is initialized with the expression expr, as described below.